Occupational Health and Safety

 Challenges and Commitments

-The Company is committed to managing safety in all of its operations, covering both safety in the production process and personal safety in accordance with national and international standards and laws to reduce the risks that may occur, as well as preventing the loss of life, property, reputation of the Company, and negative impacts on the community and the environment caused by accidents or incidents that may occur from its operations.
+Labor is a crucial factor in enhancing an organization’s capacity for sustainable business operations.
+Therefore, GGC is committed to developing employee capability.
+In addition, GGC places great emphasize on human rights risks, which are globally recognized concerns.
+To prevent adverse impacts on the company's operations from such risks, GGC is committed to managing safety in all of its operations, covering both safety in the production process and personal safety in accordance with national and international standards such as United Nations Guiding Principles on Business and Human Rights: UNGP that publish in 2011, to reduce the risks that may occur and promote equal treatment in accordance with human rights principles as well as preventing the loss of life, property, reputation of the Company, negative impacts on the community and the environment caused by accidents or incidents that may occur from its operations.

 Key Stakeholders